inab/epico-data-analysis-portal/README.md

 The configuration parameters are:

 * `epicoAPI`: The host of the EPICO REST API as a URL with the path, optionally giving the port.
+* `epicoDomain`: The domain inside EPICO REST API to use.

 Installation
 -----------